MicroEJ/docs/ApplicationDeveloperGuide/trace.rst

 - To record an event, use the method ``recordEvent(int eventId)``.
 The event ID need to be in range ``0 to nbEventTypes-1``.
 - The method ``recordEvent(...)`` always need the eventID as the first parameter and can have up to ten int parameters as custom value for the event.
 - To stop the record of an event, use the method ``recordEventEnd(int eventID)``.
 It will trace the duration of an event previously recorded with one of the ``recordEvent(int)`` methods.
+- The ``recordEventEnd(...)`` method can also have another int parameter for a custom value for the event end.

 Import the library
 ==================